kahnwong/karnwong.me/content/posts/2024/thoughts-on-summarization-service-system-design.md

 Audio formats can be categorized into two main groups: lossless and lossy.
 Lossless means all information are preserved, and can be converted between any lossless format without losing data.
 For example, going from `WAVE -> FLAC` should allow you to convert the resulting `FLAC -> WAVE` without losing quality.

-However, if you convert `WAVE -> MP3`, when you convert `MP3 -> WAVE`, this is a lossy to lossless format, which means the resulting `WAVE` file would contain as much information as the MP3 file.
+However, when you convert `MP3 -> WAVE`, this is a lossy to lossless format, which means the resulting `WAVE` file would contain as much information as the MP3 file.

 ## Why does audio format matter